aghae/ejwt/README.md

 __node version  >= 10__

 ### Features
-- It can be used as a authenticator or session data
+- It can be used as a authenticator & session data
 - It can be used as stateless or statefull(with redis for horizontal scaling)
 - Csruf protection
 - Captcha spam protection